 We have established a leadership position in the research and development of vaccines in China.
-Since our inception, we have successfully developed and marketed Healive, Bilive, Anflu, Panflu, Panflu, 1, mumps vaccine, and have made significant advances in the prevention of SARS.
-Please see "- Our Products".
+Since our inception, we have successfully developed and marketed Healive, Bilive, Anflu, Panflu, Panflu.1, mumps vaccine and Inlive have made significant advances in the prevention of SARS.
+Please see "- Our Products."
 We believe our R&D capabilities provide us with a key competitive advantage.
-We intend to continue to focus our research and development efforts on developing vaccines for infectious diseases with significant unmet medical needs, as well as the vaccine products with extensive market demand in China and other developing countries.
+We intend to focus our research and development efforts on developing vaccines for infectious diseases with significant unmet medical needs, as well as the vaccine products with extensive market demand in China and other countries.
+COVID-19 is spreading globally, and the whole world is facing an unprecedented public health crisis.
+We commenced the development of the COVID-19 vaccine at the end of January 2020.
+Our R&D team have completed comprehensive preclinical studies and are conducting clinical trials in partnership with leading academic research institutes in China.